Sandy Springs DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact us today to discuss your DUI case with our dedicated Sandy Springs DUI lawyers at 404.816.8777.
+Please call us today at 404.816.8777 to discuss your DUI case with our dedicated Sandy Springs DUI lawyers.
 Our DUI defense lawyers are experienced in handling license suspension actions.
-We can review your case and prepare a strategy for your Sandy Springs DUI criminal charges and your license suspension action.
+We can review your case and prepare a strategy for your Sandy Springs DUI criminal charges and license suspension action.

-So I made a proper request for a license suspension hearing in my Sandy Springs DUI case, what happens next?
+So, I correctly requested a license suspension hearing in my Sandy Springs DUI case.
+What happens next?

 The license suspension action is a civil action separate from your Sandy Springs DUI criminal charges and only deals with your license or privilege to drive in this state.
-The administrative license suspension action is litigated by a completely separate court from your Sandy Springs DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
-Typically a hearing date is set roughly 60 days from the date of your Sandy Springs DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+A separate court from your Sandy Springs DUI criminal case litigates the administrative license suspension action.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
+A hearing date is typically set roughly 60 days from your Sandy Springs DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met based on the evidence presented at the hearing.
+At a hearing, the OSAH judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether the Sandy Springs DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Was the driver was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality, and

 • Whether at the time of the request for the test or tests the Sandy Springs DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and